ananas-des/SNPepi_Plastilin/MIDESP/README.md

 ## Preparation to run

 For commercial dataset, before converting it to `PLINK` readable format, we imputed genotype and filered out indels from `.vcf` file with genotype data.
+This procedure described in this [Notebook](../AntEpiSeeker/source/AntEpiSeeker_secret.ipynb).

 The **input** files should be in `PLINK` format: `.tped` for genotype and `.tfam` for phenotype.
 After converting them to a `PLINK` readable format, as recommended by authors, we applied several filters to the datasetwe first filtered on data: